 Given the Jesuit influence at Georgetown and its adoption of the Cura Personalis philosophy, I recommend covering your clinical, research and community service experience for Georgetown’s secondary application essay.
 The school places special emphasis on training physicians to treat medically underserved communities.
 Highlight your personal connections, volunteer work and leadership roles in medically underserved communities.

-Georgetown University School of Medicine 2017 Essay Questions:
+Georgetown University School of Medicine 2018 Secondary Application Essay Questions

 • Applicants should use single line spacing and 12 point size font.